Glycine Clandestina: Endangered

-The reserve is under Ku-ring-Gai councils management, who work closely with the State and Federal government to ensure the reserve is adequately protected.
+The reserve is under Ku-ring-Gai Council’s management, which works closely with the State and Federal governments to ensure the reserve is adequately protected.

 Chelsea Costello is the Natural Areas Officer who oversees the management of protected areas in the region.

-She believes that volunteers play an immensely important part in bush rehabilitation and ensure that sites stay preserved, but there is a huge amount of work behind the scenes that safeguard threatened species.
+She believes that volunteers play an immensely important role in bush rehabilitation by ensuring that sites stay preserved, but there is a huge amount of work behind the scenes that safeguard threatened species.

-“Every two years sites, are reviewed.. and the way they’re prioritised is based on the significance of the vegetation community or the threatened species within the zone.
+“Every two years sites, are reviewed… and the way they’re prioritised is based on the significance of the vegetation community or the threatened species within the zone,” she says.

 “If you’ve got Blue Forest or Turpentine Ironbark Forest, it would rate really high.”

 Ms Costello believes the future of protecting our threatened native species is through education and community understanding.

 “I think education is really important for the community because a lot of the time people genuinely just don’t understand how sensitive the bushland is.

 “It could only be a tiny patch of vegetation on their land, and they just don’t realise what they’re doing could seriously be impacting community bushland.”

 She believes that Ku-ring-Gai Council does a lot to help aid native bushland, by having signage that explains the importance of the native flora and doing regular letter drops.